-She is currently managing the South Side Park master plan project for a 65-acre public park in Pittsburgh.
+She recently managed the South Side Park master plan project for a 65-acre public park in Pittsburgh.
 Other projects include a strategic plan for Mount Moriah Cemetery, a nearly 150-acre green space in Southwest Philadelphia and Yeadon; several courtyards on college campuses; and a community gathering space tucked behind Northern Liberties Neighbors Association.

 Rebekah holds an MLA from Harvard University Graduate School of Design.
 She is a member of the international Society of Arboriculture and an amateur botanist with the Philadelphia Botanical Club.

 Prior to joining Studio Bryan Hanes, Marshall received his bachelors of landscape architecture at the State University of New York College of Environmental Science and Forestry.
 His time spent at SUNY ESF has left him with an environmentally mindful design sense, as well as a heightened interest in the social and cultural landscapes of the world.
 Marshall spent time in Rio de Janeiro, Brazil, where he developed an independent research project examining the interrelationships between soccer typologies and the urban cultural environment.

 After a couple years with the international and multidisciplinary office of SmithgroupJJR, Marshall journeyed east, finally making his way to SBH.
 Driven by inspiration from other forward-thinking cities, such as Chicago and Milwaukee, Marshall is excited to contribute to creating innovative public spaces that offer unique social and recreational opportunities to the people of Philadelphia.